 Next door is the National History Museum and the ancient Metropolitan Cathedral, with its sparkling towers inlaid with mother-of-pearl.

-Nearby is a small museum dedicated to religious art, the former Convent of Santo Domingo, where visitors can see the famous Arco Chato, which is said to have helped engineers convince that Panama was a country with proof of earthquakes.
+Nearby is a small museum dedicated to religious art, the former Convent of Santo Domingo, where visitors can see the famous Arco Chato, which is said to have helped engineers convince that Panama was an earthquake-proof country.

 In the church of San José is the famous Golden Altar, carved in wood and laminated with gold leaf.
 Another beautiful building in the Casco Viejo is the Presidential Palace, which can be visited from Monday to Sunday.